-State-On November 14, 2019, tThe Pennsylvania Department of Environmental Protection performed a reactive inspection on November 14, 2019, and verified that timely notification had been made to the referring physician and the patient in accordance with 10 CFR 35.3045, "Report and notification of a medical event."
+State-The Pennsylvania Department of Environmental Protection performed a reactive inspection on November 14, 2019, and verified that timely notification had been made to the referring physician and the patient in accordance with 10 CFR 35.3045, "Report and notification of a medical event."
 The Pennsylvania Department of Environmental Protection considers the licensee's corrective actions to be adequate.